The 4 major business costs of IT failure

 Decreasing Productivity of Operators

 Broken or badly functioning computer terminals annoy operators, and the effects of this shouldn’t be underestimated.
-When equipment consistently fails to perform or worse, prevents them from doing their jobs efficiently, operators’ motivation takes a nose dive.
-The negative energy caused by frustration and even shouting at terminals, combined with the extra time taken to complete tasks, can severely impact productivity.
-Lower productivity levels can have a measurable effect on operators’ work output and can mean more man-hours to complete the same tasks, costing money.
-Badly functioning computers can even cause violent use of the units, leading to breakage, more operational disruption and the costs incurred for repair.
+When equipment consistently fails to perform or prevents them from doing their jobs efficiently, operators’ motivation takes a nosedive.
+The negative energy caused by frustration, shouting at terminals, or causing physical damage to the unit combined with the extra time taken to complete tasks, can severely impact productivity.
+Lower productivity levels can have a measurable effect on operators’ work output and can mean more man-hours to complete the same tasks – all costing money.

 The Costs of Computer Repair

-To allow effective budgeting for hardware maintenance, many computer vendors offer full-service agreements which covers all required maintenance at a predictable cost.
+To allow effective budgeting for hardware maintenance, many computer vendors offer full-service agreements which cover all required maintenance at a predictable cost.
 However, there is still the cost associated with disrupted operations and decreased operator productivity.
-The best solution is still to minimise the risk of IT failures by choosing a computer that isn’t going to break down in the first place.
+The best solution is still to minimize the risk of IT failures by choosing a computer that isn’t going to break down in the first place.

 Ultimately, IT equipment breakages and downtime result in more financial cost than just the simple repair cost of the units.
 These costs can make the total cost of ownership of a product with a lower initial purchase price drastically exceed the total cost of ownership for a more expensive, but more reliable, alternative.
 It’s therefore necessary to fully consider these cost implications when evaluating or specifying IT equipment.